This article originally appeared on VICE UK.

-On Thursday, the 22nd of February, 1968, 25-year-old Pat decided she was going to "the dancing", at the Majestic Ballroom in town.
+On Thursday, February 22, 1968, 25-year-old Pat decided she was going to "the dancing," at the Majestic Ballroom in town.
 Dancing was just what you did in Glasgow back then.
-The Albert, the Majestic, the Locarno, the Plaza – each of the great halls catering to a different set of needs and expectations.
+The Albert, the Majestic, the Locarno, the Plaza—each of the great halls catering to a different set of needs and expectations.
 But it was the Barrowland Ballroom, out east in the Gallowgate, that held the most notoriety and proved most popular.
 At some point on her journey to the Majestic, Pat changed her mind and headed there for reasons lost to the past.

 Thursdays were different at the Barrowland: a "secret" over-25s night where discretion was crucial.
 Many of the men and women who attended weren't really there at all, at least not in their daytime apparitions.
-People introduced themselves under plausible pseudonyms, their wedding rings subtly slipped off at the door, ready for a night's worth of easily won intimacy – temporary relief from the slow oppressions of routine, work and home.
-As for Pat, people would sometimes ask about Sandy's father, but she was bored of discussing their "arrangement".
-Alex was living in Lincolnshire, still an RAF corporal.
+People introduced themselves under plausible pseudonyms, their wedding rings subtly slipped off at the door, ready for a night's worth of easily won intimacy—temporary relief from the slow oppressions of routine, work and home.
+As for Pat, people would sometimes ask about Sandy's father, but she was bored of discussing their "arrangement."
+Alex was living in Lincolnshire, still an RAF [Royal Air Force] corporal.
 They weren't divorced yet, even if the question had been raised more than once.

 We now know what the detectives then couldn't: Pat was the first victim of the serial killer later known as Bible John.
-Three young women were plucked from the Barrowland Ballroom between the night of the 22nd of February, 1968 and the 31st of October, 1969.
-Patricia Docker, Jemima McDonald and Helen Puttock.
-Each was married, each had been at the dancing, each had been spending the night away from their regular partner, each had been menstruating, each was strangled and sexually assaulted.
+Three young women were plucked from the Barrowland Ballroom between the night of February 22, 1968, and October 31, 1969.
+Patricia Docker, Jemima McDonald, and Helen Puttock.
+Each was married, each had been at the dance, each had been spending the night away from their regular partner, each had been menstruating, each was strangled and sexually assaulted.
 The brutal shared idiosyncrasies of the crimes led police to quickly acknowledge the existence of a serial killer on the streets of Glasgow, at first in private, then publicly under the twin pressures of the press and public fear.

 Patricia's body was found 50 years ago.
 Bible John has never been caught.

 Instead, the intervening years have spawned a legend that has never quite lost its grip on the popular imagination of Glasgow, or Scotland as a whole.
-The killings provoked the country's largest ever manhunt, and countless words, suspects, books, documentaries, earnest speculation, pub theorising and bouts of urban myth-making.
+The killings provoked the country's largest-ever manhunt, and countless words, suspects, books, documentaries, earnest speculation, pub theorizing and bouts of urban myth-making.
 A British Zodiac killer and real-life whodunnit with no neat narrative conclusion, then or now.

-For some, it has come to mean more than just the fact of three dead young women: it's become a symbol of something wider than the sum of its own sad, savage parts.
-A remembrance of a violent time in a vanished Glasgow lurching into modernity, but still known for its inner-city tenement slums, marauding razor gangs, pockets of heavy industry and a murder rate far higher than its English neighbour.
+For some, it has come to mean more than just the fact of three dead young women: It's become a symbol of something wider than the sum of its own sad, savage parts.
+A remembrance of a violent time in a vanished Glasgow lurching into modernity, but still known for its inner-city tenement slums, marauding razor gangs, pockets of heavy industry, and a murder rate far higher than its English neighbor.
 A vision of the city's past outlined in the Scottish writer Andrew O'Hagan's first book, 1994's The Missing.
 For others, the crimes simply left nothing else to say.

 Bible John was different.
 These deaths felt like a judgment.
-They weren't the result of pub brawls, domestic disputes or localised gang warfare.
+They weren't the result of pub brawls, domestic disputes, or localized gang warfare.
 These were crimes of a different order, committed somewhere beyond the commonly understood violence of their time and place.
-Crimes too difficult to categorise and too open to a limitless breadth of interpretation.
-Pure power and calculation.
+Crimes too difficult to categorize and too open to a limitless breadth of interpretation—pure power and calculation.
 Randomness, you understood; these were anything but.

 Helen's husband, George, was understanding.
-He hadn't an issue with her going to the dancing chaperoned by her sister.
+He hadn't an issue with her going dancing chaperoned by her sister.
 Of course, you knew what went on there.
-And you knew all about Patricia Docker and Jemima McDonald – the 31 year-old who had been found by local children in a dilapidated tenement block in Mackeith Street, streets away from The Barrowland on the 16th of August, 1968 – but what could you do?
+And you knew all about Patricia Docker and Jemima McDonald—the 31 year-old who had been found by local children in a dilapidated tenement block in Mackeith Street, streets away from The Barrowland on August 16, 1968—but what could you do?

 The girls split up soon after arriving at The Barrowland.
 A man approached Jeannie and they began the usual, awkward flirtation.
 His name was John, a builder from the distant southern suburb of Castlemilk.
-They had a dance and a drink together – then several more.
+They danced and had a drink together—then several more.
 Helen stood to the side, smoking and observing.

 Before long, she had her own partner, a man of around 5'10" with reddish hair and a strange, slightly arcane elegance.
 He was a John as well, but so were most men.
 She didn't catch a surname.
 This wasn't unusual at the Barrowland, even if his single-breasted suit and leather half boots were.
-He was handsome, if sharp featured, with two slightly overlapping front teeth.
-You noticed his accent and its clipped, middle class inflections.
+He was handsome—sharp-featured, with two slightly overlapping front teeth.
+You noticed his accent and its clipped, middle-class inflections.
 Jeannie was later reported as saying that "he wasn't the Barrowlands type.
 Many of those who used to go were kind of rough or drunk.
-But he was nice, very nice, polite and well spoken."
+But he was nice, very nice, polite, and well-spoken."

 Religion flecked the conversation in the cab.
-Castlemilk John had thought better and hailed a night bus home: he has never been traced, despite the subsequent urgency of police appeals.
+Castlemilk John had thought better and hailed a night bus home: He has never been traced, despite the subsequent urgency of police appeals.
 Helen's John spoke of "adulterous women" and the age-old sectarian violence of Celtic and Rangers.
-To lighten things, Jeannie asked what he did for Hogmanay.
+To lighten things, Jeannie asked what he did for Hogmanay [New Year's Eve].
 He said he didn't drink, but prayed.